Andrehatlo/andrehatlo.github.io/_pages/about.md

 Later in life, i moved on to Nordea where i stayed for 2 years, building economic gateways which consisted of structuring API gateways in micro-service frameworks that talk cross and through third-party services.

-Also i've built, designed, structured and marketed my private E-Commerce store, where i have for the most part done the total project from design to sale.
-I love this part of my day since i am creatively free to test and experiment, while economical liberated (on my own dime).
+Also i've built, designed, structured and marketed a E-Commerce store, where i have for the most part done the total project from design to sale.
+I love this part of my day since i am creatively free to do what i want.
 This project gives me knowledge in areas i've never thought of learning, which i HIGHLY appreciate.

 ### Rørkjøp